Guinea counts votes in a referendum that could allow junta leader to run for president

 Guinea is one of a growing number of West African countries, including Mali, Niger and Burkina Faso, where the military has taken over.

 There are 6.7 million eligible voters and the referendum needs a turnout of at least 50% to pass.
-Polls opened at 7 a.m. local time and were expected to close at 6 p.m.
-Some stations extended voting time.
+Some polling stations extended voting time after they were scheduled to close.

-The referendum has been organized by a the Directorate General of Elections, a new body that will oversee the vote count and whose two heads were elected by Doumbouya.
+The referendum was organized by the Directorate General of Elections, a new body that will oversee the vote count and whose two heads were elected by Doumbouya.

 Elections are expected to follow in December.